1.1.Choosing your domain name

-Choose a name for your subdomain and type it into the Subdomain box.
+Choose a name for your subdomain and type it into the Domain box.
 Just like top-level domains (e.g. johnsmith.usccreate.org), subdomains can only contain numbers, letters, and hyphens, and the best subdomains are simple, short, and descriptive.

 Once you’ve typed in a name, cPanel will automatically populate the Document root field for you.
 This will create a folder to contain your subdomain’s files.
 You’ll usually want this folder to match the name of your subdomain, so it’s easy to identify where different files live in your account.
 You might want to change the document root if you already have a folder in your account that has the same name as the subdomain you are trying to create, although this should be rare.
-Once you’re done, click Create.
+Once you’re done, click Submit.

 If everything went well, you should see a message that your subdomain was created successfully.
 Your subdomain will now be available as an option for automatic installation of various software (WordPress, etc).
-If you prefer to install web applications manually, you can do so in the document root (folder) you created in step 5.

 Subdomains a nice option when you are tasked with creating sites for two or more separate projects.